 When analyzing underpricing we expect the degree of uncertainty concerning the value of the company to be reflected in the annualized volatility of the 20 daily returns from day 1 to 21 (volatility2).
 There should be a positive relation between uncertainty and underpricing.
-Since this proxy might be distorted due to underwriter price support (see Ljungqvist (1997)), the log of the number of employees (empl) is included, as well.
+Since this proxy might be distorted due to underwriter price support (see Ljungqvist (1997)), the log of the number of employees (empl) is included as well.
 Large companies that go public should be underpriced less than small companies.
-Furthermore we calculate to what extent the book-building range (bookb) was exhausted, since issues exhausting 100% of the book-building range or even below the minimum price.
-In addition we use the market trend (NEMAX), which is computed as the return of the Nemax All Share index forty days prior to the IPO, expecting a positive sign.
+Furthermore, we calculate to what extent the book-building range (bookb) was exhausted, since issues exhausting 100% of the book-building range should exhibit a higher underpricing than IPOs priced within the book-building range or even below the minimum price.
+In addition we use the market trend (NEMAX), which is computed as the return of the Nemax All Share index forty days prior to the IPO.
+For this variable we expect a positive coefficient.
 The underpricing equation is thus given by: